OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom function that requests data from the web

 Integrating data from the Web is a great way to extend Excel through custom functions.
 Next you’ll create a custom function named `stockPrice` that gets a stock quote from a Web API and returns the result to the cell of a worksheet.

+> [!NOTE]
-The code calls the IEX Trading API which you'll need to create an account for.
+> The following code requests a stock quote using the IEX Trading API.
+Before you can run the code, you'll need to [create a free account with IEX Cloud](https://iexcloud.io/) so that you can get the API token that's required in the API request.

 1. In the **stock-ticker** project, find the file **./src/functions/functions.js** and open it in your code editor.